Care & Maintenance

 Here are some tips to keep your garden healthy, green and growing to its fullest potential:

 Feed the soil and the soil feeds the plants.
 Healthy soil promotes healthy plants that are more capable of resisting insect and disease problems.
-Feed the soil with plenty of compost.
+Feed the soil with plenty of compost and well-aged manure.

 Control weeds.
 Weeds are a problem in and of themselves, but they also harbor insects and disease.
 If you weed regularly, particularly at the beginning of the growing season, it should be relatively easy to keep weeds at bay.